hildeingvildhummel/MarineSet/README.md

 }
 ```

-The final citation will be added once the associated publication and Zenodo release are available.

-### Watkins / BEANS

-If you use the Watkins split, please also cite the BEANS paper:
+If you use the Watkins Marine Mammal Sound Database split provided in this repository, please also cite the BEANS benchmark:

 ```bibtex
 @article{hagiwara2022beans,